 Program Highlights

-• International Studies programming emphasizes rigorous training in cutting-edge technical and analytical skills, close engagement with theoretical and conceptual framework, and mastery of applications and policy issues in the real world.
+• This program emphasizes rigorous training in cutting-edge technical and analytical skills, close engagement with theoretical and conceptual framework, and mastery of applications and policy issues in the real world.

 • Graduate-only education is offered in small, seminar-style classes taught by highly knowledgeable faculty-scholars.